A corn flour milling machine could use rollers, hammers or stones to grind the grain. One of the chief aims is to keep the temperature down.

-The aim is to produce "straight-run;" wholemeal where there is no separation of the bran, germ and endosperm.
-The full complement, in exactly the same ratio as in the grain, of fibre, protein and starch is found in the flour; the vitamins, minerals and phytonutrients too.
+The aim is to produce "straight-run."
+Wholemeal where there is no separation of the bran, germ and meal; in exactly the same ratio as in the grain.
+The full complement of fibre, protein and starch is to be found; the vitamins, minerals and phytonutrients too.

 Normally this corn flour milling machine would be powered by a 3-phase electric motor but a single will do provided all the grain is completely ground so that none remains between the rollers, as above, at the end of the operation; then it will not start.

 Thereafter the half-ground corn goes to this little stone mill which produces fine 100% wholemeal containing all the bran and germ; and the full complement of vitamins, minerals and antioxidants.

-The oil in corn flour is the reason that millers refine the grain; that and there is a greater profit margin selling the best part, the "harminy chop" to the pig farmers.
+The oil in corn flour is the reason that millers refine the grain; that and there is a greater profit margin selling the best part, the "hominy chop" to the pig farmers.